The Editorial Team of the IGE

 Martyna is a 4th year student of Law with European Legal Studies at the University of Aberdeen.
 Originally from Poland, she spent the past few years in Scotland and Belgium.
 Her interest in international affairs blossomed after an internship at the American Chamber of Commerce in Warsaw.
 Her main areas of expertise include environmental and energy policies as well as UK politics at large.
 Having been writing for most of her life, editing seems like a natural progression for her.
 In her spare time she enjoys learning languages and volunteering for local climate initiatives.

-Jack Lashendock is a First-Year student at the Fletcher School of Law and Diplomacy where he is pursuing his Master of Arts in Law and Diplomacy (MALD) in the fields of international security studies and multilateral diplomacy.
+Jack Lashendock is a Second-Year graduate student at the Fletcher School of Law and Diplomacy where he is pursuing his Master's of Arts in Law and Diplomacy in the fields of international security studies and multilateral diplomacy.
 He has spent time studying and conducting research in Israel, the Netherlands, Switzerland, and the United Kingdom, driven by a passion to understand the complexities of the world.
-Professionally, Jack has found success in public service, interning with elected officials in the US Senate and Massachusetts state government, and working for the US Department of Commerce to conduct the 2020 American Decennial Census.
-In 2019, he was named a Fellow of the Fred Fielding Center for Presidential Leadership Study at Gettysburg College to work with US State Department Diplomacy Lab in Washington, D.C, and Podgorica, Montenegro.
-Jack’s academic interests include multilateral diplomacy, peacekeeping, and international organizations, as well as American government and history.
+At the Fletcher School, Jack was recently appointed as the Head Coach of the Manfred Lachs Space Law Moot Court Team.
+Professionally, Jack has found success in public service, interning with elected officials in the US Senate, Massachusetts state government, the United States Army War College, and working for the US Department of Commerce to conduct the 2020 American Decennial Census.
+He is currently serving as a research assistant to support the United Nation’s Executive Office of the Secretary General’s project on the ‘Our Common Agenda’ report.
+Jack’s academic interests include multilateral diplomacy, peacekeeping, international organizations, and international law, as well as American government and history.

 Adith Srinivasan is an undergraduate student at the University of Edinburgh, where he is currently pursuing a Master of Arts with Honours in Politics, Philosophy and Economics (PPE).
 Originally hailing from the United States, he served as a ‘Youth Ambassador’ to Germany for the U.S. Department of State in 2019-2020, as a recipient of the Congress-Bundestag Youth Exchange (CBYX) Study Abroad Scholarship.
 It was here that he first discovered and became immersed in the European idea.
 Adith’s academic interests include the political economy of development, the politics of time, and international security.
 When he is not reading or writing, he can be found learning new languages and polishing new pieces on the classical guitar.